clvrai/BicycleGAN-Tensorflow/README.md

     <img src="assets/cVAE-GAN-loss.png" width=500>
 </p>

-The second part, conditional Latent Regressor GAN (cLR-GAN), enforces the generator to follow the noise *z*.
-An encoder *E* maps visual features (color and texture) of a generative image *B'* to the latent vector *z'* which is close to an original noise *z*.
+The second part, the conditional Latent Regressor GAN (cLR-GAN), enforces the generator to follow the noise *z*.
+An encoder *E* maps visual features (color and texture) of a generated image *B'* to the latent vector *z'* which is close to the original noise *z*.
 To minimize |*z*-*z'*|, images computed with different noises should be different.
 Therefore, the cLR-GAN can alleviate the issue of mode collapse.
-Moreover, a KL-divergence loss *KL(p(z);N(0;I))* encourages the latent vectors to follow gaussian distribution, so a gaussian noise can be used in testing time.
+Moreover, a KL-divergence loss *KL(p(z);N(0;I))* encourages the latent vectors to follow gaussian distribution, so a gaussian noise can be used as a latent vector in testing time.

 <p align="center">
     <img src="assets/cLR-GAN-loss.png" width=450>
 </p>

-Therefore, the total loss term for Bi-Cycle-GAN is:
+Finally, the total loss term for Bi-Cycle-GAN is:
 <p align="center">
     <img src="assets/Bi-Cycle-GAN-loss.png" width=500>
 </p>